wacon-internet-gmbh/wacon_cookie_management/Documentation/Configuration/Index.rst

 .. important::
     You can use any other solution for adding this class to your text.
-It is important, that the element must have the class `cookie-set`.
+It is only important, that the element must have the class `cookie-set`.

     For example you can use a `<span>`-Tag like `<span class="cookie-set">Cookies</span>`.